 RERA also makes registration of completed and under-construction properties.
 In fact, selling unregistered properties and buying unregistered properties can invite penal provisions.
 Even buyers are required to check that the property is registered before buying and will be equally liable.
 The RERA also requires all concerned parties like builders, developers and real estate agents to be registered under the Act.
 Acting as an agent or developer without registering will invite penal provisions including jail.
 Registration of property is mandatory for all projects that have a land area of 500 square metres and house at least 8 apartments.
 Builders who escape registration rules through multiple phase development will also come under the ambit as each phase will be treated as a separate project and will call for separate registration.

 The RERA is a very progressive step forward.
 Apart from putting greater onus on the builder, it also attempts to create an institutional structure.
 In the final analysis, even builders will benefit as such an institutional mechanism will make it easier for project developers to raise funds from banks, PEs and REITs.
+Read more on how and Why to avoid the P/E Ratio Trap.
 In the process, the home buyers will definitely be better off!